 The Master of Surgery (MSurg) is a comprehensive two-year surgical training programme which provides structured postgraduate training in General Surgery leading to the award of Master of Surgery from the University of Buckingham.

 The MSurg is designed for international doctors who wish to expand their surgical training in the UK.
 Our students will take part in training analogous to the Core Surgical Training offered by the Joint Committee on Surgical Training (JCST) which forms the first stage of speciality training for most doctors training in surgical specialities.
+The expectation is that students will take their MRCS to coincide with the award of the MSurg.
+The MRCS is an internationally recognised qualification that could lead to further surgical training in the UK.

 The programme consists of up to four placements in surgical specialities designed to deliver core training, knowledge and skills considered by the RCSEd as suitable for early years training.